Hotel Canberra

-The Hotel Canberra, also known as Hyatt Hotel Canberra, is a historic hotel in the Australian national capital, Canberra.
+The Hotel Canberra, also known as the Hyatt Hotel Canberra, is a historic hotel in the Australian national capital, Canberra.
 It is located in the suburb of Yarralumla, near Lake Burley Griffin and Parliament House.
-It was built to house politicians when the Federal Parliament moved to Canberra from Melbourne in 1927.
-It was constructed by the contractor John Howie between 1922-1925.
-Originally opened in 1924 as Hostel No. 1, in 1927 it became known as the Hotel Canberra.
+It was built to house parliamentarians when the Federal Parliament moved to Canberra from Melbourne in 1927, and was constructed by the contractor John Howie between 1922–1925.
+Originally opened in 1924 as Hostel No. 1, in 1927 it was renamed as the Hotel Canberra.